Nkasioki School, Kenya

 -

-Gary's Fund partnered with community, the local government, and our partner, Exchange, to increase the number of classrooms at the school and employ additional teachers to address the increase in enrollment and allow for expansion.
+Gary's Fund partnered with community, the local government, and our partner, Exchange, to add classrooms and employ additional teachers to address the increase in enrollment and allow for expansion.

 -